 Unlocking the true potential of your employees is like an art.
 You have to free yourself from all possible biases – age, gender, experience – and keep learning to get better at it.
 One of the keys is to focus on HR products and services to strengthen the emotional connection between people.
 Therefore, employee engagement activities such as Pulse Surveys, company-wide polls, open idea board, fun activities, etc., gives employees their own individual voice.
-You can read more about employee engagement ideas in our blog:

 Another factor is transparency and honesty however if you only talk but actually do nothing about it then it becomes futile.
 You should be able to ask yourself questions like, “Are my team members comfortable at work?”, “If I ask them a personal question will they be willing to share it with me?”, “Do they want to open up to me outside work at a personal level?”.
 You might or might not be there yet but creating an open, honest, and trustworthy environment ensures employee comfort, safety, and engagement.

-Journey Mapping for Employee Experience
+Journey mapping for Employee Experience

 You know the joy you get when you look at old pictures?
 Pictures of you growing up, the milestones, and likewise?
 Employee journey mapping is similar to that.
 The difference being you define outcomes and results while mapping the journey.
 It’s a method of visualizing the journey the employee has had in your organization.
 The important milestones, achievement and likewise.
 The map would show every stage that the employee has gone through in the company.
 This will help you to understand what the weak and strong points of an employee are.
 This would also give an insight into what things matter the most to the employee.

-Talk the talk to Walk the Walk
+Talk the talk to walk the walk

 No matter if this point gets repetitive, I will talk about it again and again because this is of utmost importance and hence the recurrence.
 You have to keep communication channels open!
 You have to talk to the employees to know what they like and what they loathe.
 By talking we don’t mean just disseminating information.
 Talking means getting to understand them.
 You cannot deliver what they want when you have no clue about what they want.
 Can you?
 So, you can cater to your employee’s needs only if you get to know your employees.